Cherreads

 I was about to tell her it's fine, but only managed to trail into mumbles as I wondered what an appropriate response would be, or if I was even meant to respond.
 No one seemed to hear my meek mumblings though, and she continued.

-"Y-yes…" I stuttered out an answer after realizing that the silence that stretched after her question was my cue to actually answer.
+"Y-yeah…" I stuttered out an answer after realizing that it was my cue to actually answer.
 "Do I get some kind of ability?"
 I added almost quietly, which was met by yet another silence.

-"Forgive me, I did not get what you said.
+"Forgive me, I did not hear what you said.
 Could you speak up louder?"

 Thank you for the save, Mernel!
 Maybe you aren't such a bad guy after all!

 "Correct.
-As a summoned hero of our world, you were already imparted abilities bestowed upon you by Ucliat, the creator of our world.
-You'll be shown to the testing chamber for an assessment of your abilities."
+As a summoned hero of our world, you have already been imparted with gifts – abilities bestowed upon you by Ucliat, the Creator himself.
+You will be taken to the testing chamber, where they shall be assessed in full."

-Ucliat,huh?
-I was expecting them to have several goddesses, but I guess they're more realistic and only believe in one, omniscient being.
-I hope he gave me something that would require little effort in life…
+Ucliat, huh?
+I was expecting this world to have several gods, but I guess they only believe in one omniscient being.
+I hope he gave me something that would require little effort to master…

 She walked over and then handed the book over to me, which I took hesitantly after receiving a reassuring nod from the woman next to me.

 "This is a guidebook for heroes, made by the previous heroes throughout history.
-It was the idea of the 7th hero, Light Yagami.
+It was the idea of the 24th hero, Light Kagami.
 After that, the heroes who came after have continued to add their own knowledge into these books.
 I hope you will find them useful on your journey."

 "U-uhm… I can't understand this…" I muttered to Mernel next to me, still not wanting to raise my voice much.